 Written by Carolien Koreneff, CDE-RN, FADEA

 Monitoring Time In Range can offer an opportunity for people with diabetes to improve the management of their diabetes, whilst reducing the risk of developing diabetes related complications.

 The Time in Range (TIR) is the percentage of time a person with diabetes spends with their sensor glucose (SG) levels in a particular target range.
-TIR can also be reflected as the hours per day spent in range is another measure of TIR.
+The hours per day spent in range is another measure of TIR.

-What this range is will vary from person to person; for people who use continuous glucose monitoring (CGM) it is generally recommended to aim for SG levels between 3.9-10 mmol/L, while reducing time spend in hypoglycaemia.
+The range will vary from person to person.
+People who use continuous glucose monitoring (CGM) should aim for SG levels between 3.9-10 mmol/L, while reducing time spend in hypoglycaemia.

-TIR was validated as an outcome measure for clinical trials complementing other components of glycaemic control, like blood glucose and HbA1c.1 Numerous studies have demonstrated significant clinical benefits of CGM use in people with diabetes regardless of insulin delivery method.
+TIR is a validated outcome measure for clinical trials complementing other components of glycaemic control, like blood glucose and HbA1c.1 Numerous studies have demonstrated significant clinical benefits of CGM use in people with diabetes regardless of insulin delivery method.
 The International Consensus in Time in Range was released in 2019.2

 The metric developed by the International Consensus group includes three key CGM measurements: percentage of readings and time per day within target glucose range (TIR), time below target glucose range (TBR), and time above target glucose range (TAR).
 The primary goal for effective and safe glucose control is to increase the TIR whilst reducing the TBR.